The VA appraisal is a crucial, two-pronged step in the homebuying process.

 The ROV is certainly no guarantee of good results.
 But it does at least give buyers a shot at a higher appraisal value and a successful VA purchase.
-To improve your odds of a successful ROV, you’ll need to do more than file a request.
+Talk with your lender about how best to proceed with a Reconsideration of Value.

 The first stop for an ROV is with the lender.
-Typically, a Staff Appraisal Reviewer (SAR) will review the Reconsideration request and, if it has merit, send the documentation to the appraiser.
-Depending on the appraiser's response, a lender's SAR team can escalate the request directly to the VA.
-In some cases, the lender may send the ROV request immediately to the VA.
+Typically, a Staff Appraisal Reviewer (SAR) will review the reconsideration request and, if it has merit, send the documentation to the appraiser or to the appropriate VA Regional Loan Center.

 Answer a few questions below to speak with a specialist about what your military service has earned you.

 Every homebuying scenario is different, but appraisal values can be tough to predict and tough to challenge.
 Buyers can be crushed upon learning that the Reconsideration of Value has been denied.

 You typically have three options if that happens:

 1) Ask the seller to lower their asking price.